KSKAUSHIKRAM/Arcade-Challenge/README.md

 **Note**
 - You may use AI tools for guidance or debugging.
-- Direct copy-paste of solutions without understanding is discouraged.
+- Direct copy-paste of solutions without understanding is discouraged (We are good at finding AI contributions 🐧).
 - All PRs must include a short explanation of the logic.

 **Let the quest begin!** ✨